anvbackman/Programvaruteknik-DT180G/Project/README.md

 Overall, the implementation successfully aligns with the purpose of the assignment by applying the principles of OOP, adhering to specifications, maintaining readability and maintainability, and providing clear explanations through Javadoc.
 The project demonstrates an understanding of class hierarchies, relationships, and documentation.
-The unit tests and mvn -test pass without issues, indicating that the expected behavior of the implemented classes has been fulfilled.
+The unit tests and mvn test pass without issues, indicating that the expected behavior of the implemented classes has been fulfilled.

 To further improve the project, it would be beneficial to ensure comprehensive unit tests cover all possible scenarios and edge cases.